 Proofing For Too Short A Time

 If you proof the dough for too short a time it means the dough is still very tight.
 Proofing is the second rise and this tightness comes from not leaving the dough to rest long enough after it’s been shaped and tightened.
 It’s an important step because this is where gluten relaxes in the dough.
+It’s easiest to use a banneton to perfectly proof your dough, like this 10″ one on Amazon.

 I did some tests to see what happens if you bake dough without proofing, you can see the clear results in my article what happens if you don’t let dough rise long enough.